Rosso84/exam-PG5100/README.md

 - Homepage: displays all the items, with info summaries, and links to detail page.
   Each Item has an average score provided in ItemDetail Page.

-- If a user is logged in, it displays a welcome message (re-used from my teachers material).
+- If a user is logged in, it displays a welcome message.

 - Homepage does have a filter system in which a user can filter out items based on category (only added 2 categories Watersport and Tour).
 It shows all items, or only the